niklas-palm/eqt-deep-research/backend/README.md

 # EQT Portfolio Research Backend

-This backend service provides AI-powered research and analysis on EQT portfolio companies using data from the Stanford 2024 AI Index Report.
+This backend service provides AI-powered research and analysis on EQT portfolio companies using data from the Stanford 2024 AI Index Report and optionally the web.

 ## Architecture Overview

 The backend is built as an AWS Serverless application using AWS Lambda, API Gateway, and DynamoDB with the following components:

 1. **API Gateway**: Entry point for all HTTP requests
 2. **Lambda Functions**:
    - `api.py`: Main API handler for user requests
    - `research_processor.py`: Asynchronous research processing
 3. **DynamoDB**: Stores job status and research results